vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

 ```

 ## Components
-To build the basic bot we will create a couple of components, upon which we will expand as we increase in complexity in later guides.
+To build the basic bot we will create a couple of components, upon which we will expand as later guides increase in complexity.
 To begin with, create a folder called `bot` and within it create these blank files:

  - `__init__.py`
  - `wallet.py`